fregante/delegate-it/readme.md

 > Lightweight event delegation

-This is a fork of the popular [`delegate`](https://github.com/zenorocha/delegate) with some improvements:
+This is a fork of the popular but abandoned [`delegate`](https://github.com/zenorocha/delegate) with some improvements:

 - modern: ES2021, TypeScript, Edge 16+ (it uses `WeakMap` and `Element.closest()`)
 - idempotent: identical listeners aren't added multiple times, just like the native `addEventListener`